OwenCorrigan76/React-Movies-App/README.md

 [Mention any additional user features of your app that may not be obvious from the previous sections, e.g. pagination, extended filtering/sorting, searching.]

-## Independent learning (if relevant),

-[Briefly explain any aspects of your assignment work that required independent learning (i.e. not addressed in the lectures or labs) on your behalf., e.g. 3rd-party components, libraries, tools.
-Include source code references.]

 [i1]: ./public/i1.png
 [i2]: ./public/i2.png